Praparna/Customer-in-mall-clustering/README.md

 # Customer-in-mall-clustering

-Understand about customers coming up in mall.
+Goal:Understand about customers coming up in mall.

 Performed steps of data profiling, data preprocessing and exploratory data analysis on the dataset.